-The obvious route can be tradeshows.
+The obvious and most traditional route to market is a trade show.
 Getting your products in front of the right people can be very expensive and in the current retail climate very unpredictable and challenging.
-This is not to say that you should not build tradeshows into your sales strategy.
-This can be something to aim for in the long run, if you cannot budget for a minimum of three seasons worth of tradeshow costs (average cost of a tradeshow £3-£6k, depending if it domestic or international).
+This is not to say that you should not build trade shows into your sales strategy.
+This can be something to aim for in the long run if you cannot budget for a minimum of three seasons worth of trade show costs (average cost of a tradeshow £3-£6k starting, depending if it is domestic or international).

 It’s time to get creative with the limited resources that you do have.
 There are so many ways that you can get your brand out there with little to no budget.
 Be smart, get thinking.

-Here I share with you a top 10 list of things that you can do, in some cases in 5 minutes and will cost you nothing, to the smallest of budgets to help you on your way.
+Hereat Onwards and Up, I share with you a top 10 list of things to do to raise your profile.
+In some cases in 5 minutes and will cost you nothing, to the smallest of budgets to help you on your way.

 Google Business Listing

 Yes, Google will eventually take over the world and how we interact with the worldwide web.
 If you are not listed as a business in Google local listing, then you are missing a massive trick for people to find you.